GRADUATE SCHOOL OF EDUCATION AND HUMAN DEVELOPMENT

 All doctoral programs are designed to accommodate the needs of working professionals who must pursue their studies on a part-time basis.
 Required graduate courses, with few exceptions, are offered in the late afternoon and evening.
 In some programs, selected courses may be taken at off-campus locations.

-The applicant must have adequate preparation for advanced study, including an undergraduate degree and graduate work from a regionally accredited institution in fields prerequisite to his or her objective and comparable to that required for the degree of Master of Arts in Education and Human Development at this University.
-Students with a master's degree in a field other than education may be considered for doctoral study provided that the degree and previous experience are judged relevant by the major field program faculty.
+The applicant must have adequate preparation for advanced study, including an undergraduate degree and a graduate degree from a regionally accredited institution in fields prerequisite to his or her objective and comparable to that required for the degree of Master of Arts in Education and Human Development at this University.
+Students with a master’s degree in a field other than education may be considered for doctoral study provided that the degree and previous experience are judged relevant by the major field program faculty.

 For an application to be considered by the major field program faculty, an applicant must have a minimum graduate scholastic average of 3.3 on a scale of 4.0 and an acceptable score on the Miller Analogies Test or Graduate Record Examination.
 In the field of human and organizational learning, the Graduate Management Admission Test is acceptable as well.
 Programs often set higher admission standards, and the number of new doctoral students in each program is limited.
 All applicants must have an interview with faculty members in the major field.
 Students receiving favorable recommendations from the major field faculty are admitted to precandidacy for the degree.